 The chart is based on the bills Guest has sponsored and cosponsored from Jan 3, 2019 to Sep 22, 2023.
 See full analysis methodology.

 Michael Guest sits on the following committees:

-Guest was the primary sponsor of 1 bill that was enacted:
+Guest was the primary sponsor of 3 bills that were enacted: